Shipping forecast painting – Attention All Shipping!

-In Attention All Shipping, I have included all the shipping areas except Trafalgar (apologies to purists!) which is too far south to sensibly appear on a sheet of A1 paper.
-And do not misconstrue the great swathes of rolling typography on the ‘land’ as value judgements of the areas they appear on.
+In Attention All Shipping, I have included all the shipping areas except Trafalgar (apologies to purists!).
+It’s just is too far south to sensibly appear on a sheet of A1 paper.
+Do not misconstrue the great swathes of rolling typography on the ‘land’ as value judgements of the areas they appear on.
 Although in places you may spot a little touch of humour.
-The Beaufort scale, which appears bottom right is a measure of the intensity of wind speed and it’s quoted daily on the forecast.
+The Beaufort scale, which appears bottom right, is a measure of the intensity of wind speed and it’s quoted daily on the forecast.

-The green swirl, rising north from Malin is a phytoplanktonic bloom.
-(Google it and be amazed!)
+The green swirl which rises north from Malin is a phytoplanktonic bloom.
+Google it and be amazed!
 I’ve also put in whales and seabirds, fish and ships.
 Read more about how I made this painting.

 “As a long time insomniac, I have listened to the Shipping Forecast many nights!
 Your painting will have pride of place in my bedroom.” – Pauline K, Lancashire